tatumdmortimer/core-genome-alignment/README.md

 core-genome-alignment
 =====================

-Scripts to make a concatenated alignment of core genes from bacterial genomes.
+Scripts to make a concatenated alignment of core genes from bacterial genomes and compare gene content.

+Scripts from this repository have been used in the following manuscripts:

+Mortimer TD, Weber AM, Pepperell CS.
+2016.
+Evolutionary thrift: mycobacteria repurpose plasmid diversity during adaptation of type VII secretion systems. bioRxiv:67207.

+Dang UJ, Devault AM, Mortimer TD, Pepperell CS, Poinar HN, Golding GB.
+2016.
+Estimation of Gene Insertion/Deletion Rates with Missing Data.
+Genetics:genetics.116.191973.

+Shapiro LR, Scully ED, Straub TJ, Park J, Stephenson AG, Beattie GA, Gleason ML, Kolter R, Coelho MC, Moraes CMD, et al. 2016.
+Horizontal Gene Acquisitions, Mobile Element Proliferation, and Genome Decay in the Host-Restricted Plant Pathogen Erwinia Tracheiphila.
+Genome Biol Evol 8:649–664.

+O’Neill MB, Mortimer TD, Pepperell CS.
+2015.
+Diversity of Mycobacterium tuberculosis across Evolutionary Scales.
+PLoS Pathog 11:e1005257.

 ###RunProkka.ipy
 This script runs the annotations program Prokka on a directory of fasta format genomes.
 Each genome will hava a directory as output.
 Additionally, a directory containing protein sequences in fasta format for each genome will be created as well as a directory containing the corresponding nucleotide sequences.